muhliscokadar/kickstart_project/README.md

 * The dates stored within the `deadline` and `launched_at` columns are using unix timestamps.

-  * Created a new column named Date Created Conversion that will use to convert the data contained within launched_at into Excel's Date format
+  * Created a new column named Date Created Conversion that used to convert the data contained within launched_at into Excel's Date format

-  * Created a new column named Date Ended Conversion that will use to convert the data contained within deadline into Excel's Date format
+  * Created a new column named Date Ended Conversion that used to convert the data contained within deadline into Excel's Date format

   ## Outcomes Based on Launch Date